-- The project was reviewed by RMA Planning Department, Cypress Fire Protection District, Parks, Public Works, Environmental Health Bureau, and Water Resources Agency.
-The respective departments/agencies have recommended conditions, where appropriate, to ensure that the project will not have an adverse effect on the health, safety, and welfare of persons either residing or working in the neighborhood. - b) Necessary public facilities are available.
+EVIDENCE: a) The project was reviewed by the RMA - Planning Department, Cypress Fire Protection District, Public Works, and Water Resources Agency.
+The respective agencies have recommended conditions, where

+- appropriate, to ensure that the project will not have an adverse effect on the health, safety, and welfare of persons either residing or working in the neighborhood. - b) Necessary public facilities are available.
 The project will be served by the California American Water Company (Cal-Am), the Carmel Area Wastewater District (CAWD) and Pacific Gas and Electric.
 A Residential Water Release From and Water Permit Application showing no net increase in water fixture units was submitted and approved by the Water Resources Agency.
 The project will require issuance of a Water Permit by the Monterey Peninsula Water Management District prior to the issuance of building permits.
-The proposed residence will utilize the existing utility connections. - c) Preceding findings and supporting evidence for PLN090116.
+The proposed residence will utilize the existing utility connections.
+The proposed amendment to allow development on slopes greater than 30 percent will not affect public facilities. - c) Staff conducted a site inspection on May 22, 2012 to verify that the site is suitable for this use. - d) The application, project plans, and related support materials submitted by the project applicant to the Monterey County RMA - Planning Department for the proposed development found in Project File PLN120076.